tmorat/lepanivore-website/INSTALL.md

     * Example: `from@example.org`

   * __`APP_EMAIL_ORDER_NOTIFICATION_TO`__
-    * Description: the email address that will be used in the `to` field in the email order notification
+    * Description: the email addresses that will be used in the `to` field in the email order notification, comma-separated
-    * Example: `to@example.org`
+    * Example: `to1@example.org,to2@example.org`

   * __`APP_JWT_SECRET`__
     * Description: the JWT secret for admin authentication